-Y2 terminal is the 2nd Stage compressor input for cooling (if equipped with an economizer) or Y2 disables Balanced Climate mode if the Y1-Y2 jumper is removed (see Balanced Climate Feature).
+Y2 terminal is the 2nd Stage compressor input for cooling (if equipped with an economizer) or Y2 disables Balanced Climate mode if the Y1-Y2 jumper is removed (see Balanced Climate Feature on page 26).

-B/W1 terminal is the 1st stage electric heat (if equipped).
+B/W1 terminal is the 1st stage electric heat.